News & Insights

 Cell Division as a Model for Role Design & Cost Reduction in a Growing Organization

-Biology solved the problem of scaling early: replicate what works, divide when necessary, and let specialization emerge over time.
-Organizations that borrow the model grow faster, cheaper, and with fewer structural failures.
+Biology solved scaling early: replicate what works, divide when needed, let specialization emerge.
+Organizations that borrow the model grow faster and cheaper.

 Insights